 The Covid-19 pandemic has turned all of our plans upside down.
-We are therefore postponing the Spring Salon 2021 and setting a new opening date for the middle of April, making it possible to visit the exhibition throughout the summer.
+We are therefore postponing the Spring Salon 2021 and setting a new opening date for the May, making it possible to visit the exhibition throughout the summer.

 “The pandemic forces all of us to improvise and think in new ways.
 A possibility in the midst of darkness is to extend the Spring Salon into a Summer Salon, in the hope that a large and healthy audience will be ready for this great celebration of art,” Mårten Castenfors, Director, Liljevalchs, explains.